-While the exhibit shares the story of one of the largest emigration societies to ever emigrate to Missouri, it is discussion of immigration as well, and is fresh and relative to today's issues.
-In 1834, five hundred people of all ages, occupations, religions and cities in Germany came to the U.S. in search of its' freedoms.
-Created in Germany, the exhibition is in both German and English, is tangible evidence that this is truly an international story of interest as much to Germans as it is to Americans.
-Soon it will arrive in the U.S.!
+While the exhibit shares the story of one of the largest emigration societies to ever emigrate to Missouri, it is discussion of immigration as well, and relative to today's issues.
+In 1834, five hundred people of all ages, occupations, religions and cities in Germany came to the U.S. in search of its' freedoms!